What You Must Know About Implementing Technical Training in Employee Onboarding

 New hires are extra vulnerable to being overwhelmed with training that’s too long and has too much content.

 New hires should have available onboarding communities on the enterprise social network.
 It’s a great place to provide technical training support.
-It also means any questions and answers are on display for all other new hires.
+It also means that any questions and answers are on display for all other new hires.

 That’s a valuable resource!